amazingsammed/sqlbase/README.md

 - `.update(Map<String, dynamic> newData)`
 - `.delete()`

----

 ## 📌 Best Practices

 - Ensure the API key in your PHP file and Flutter app **match**
 - Use HTTPS in production for secure communication
-- Validate all user inputs to prevent SQL injection
 - Use environment variables or a secure config file for DB credentials

----

 ## 💡 Examples